 Guardline Wireless Driveway Alarm

 This one is slightly more complex unit than the Chamberlain.
 It can be powered with either an AC adapter or AAA batteries (you’ll need 4).
-It comes with one sensor and one receiver, however you can add up to 12 sensors per receiver for full detection coverage.
+It comes with one sensor and one receiver, however you can add up to 16 sensors, 4 per zone.
 When triggered, the alarm sets off chimes as well as lights, both of which are customizable.

 Guardline is not kidding when they describe their ringer volumes as “high decibel”.
 The chimes are extremely loud, which is a great feature for large properties, but a but overkill for smaller spaces.
 There is an adjustable audio alert volume if you do find the alarms overly loud.

 The adjustable sensitivity on the Guardline sensors are especially good for minimizing false alarms.
 You can change it to ignore quick moving objects, or you can opt for a photo sensor option rather than IR detection.
 You can also set up a “sleep timer” between alarms if you find they are being triggered too regularly.
 Even better, you can deactivate the alarms for up to 60 minute periods if you are leaving the premise or expecting company within a certain time period.

 Since the Guardline Driveway Alarm allows for many sensors per receiver, it does tend to use up a bit more battery.
 However, the batteries should still last for up to a year with average traffic.
 The sensors are themselves are weatherproof.
 They contain a gasket within the mounting plate, and a water wicking piece of tape to keep water out and draw water towards it in the event water does get in.